-The Company computes earnings per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128, Earnings Per Share.
-This Standard requires presentation of basic and diluted earnings per share.
+The Company computes earnings per share in accordance with accounting principles generally accepted in the United States of America which requires presentation of basic and diluted earnings per share.
 Basic earnings per equivalent Class A common share are computed by dividing net earnings by the weighted-average number of Class A common shares outstanding during each year presented, after the effect of the assumed conversion of Class C common stock to Class A common stock.
 Diluted earnings per share is computed by dividing net earnings by the weighted-average number of common shares outstanding during the year used to compute basic earnings per share plus dilutive potential incremental shares.
 Basic and diluted earnings per share amounts have been adjusted retroactively for the effect of annual stock dividends.